BuildTechnologyGroup/btg-laravel-challenge/README.md

 To get started, download this repository AS A ZIP.
 Then get your development environment setup.

-A couple of things to links get you started:
+A couple of links to help get you started:

 - [Laravel Installation](https://laravel.com/docs/8.x/installation)
 - [Node 14 Installation](https://nodejs.org/en/blog/release/v14.4.0/)